zhangwen829/portmon/README.md

 # PortMon

-PortMom is a Portfolio Management System.
+PortMom is a Portfolio Management System, using socket.io to publish security price every 2 seconds

 The app was deployed using Heroku - https://portmon.herokuapp.com